 The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may also wish to consider the development, given the environmental constraints identified with the property.

 On January 8, 2024, the Planning and Zoning Board heard the request and unanimously recommended approval.